ankitlade12/COVID-19_Pneumonia_Classification/README.md

 # COVID-19_Pneumonia_Classification #

-* To detect Coronavirus infection using the Xray Report of the lungs of Patients.
+* To detect Coronavirus infection using the X-ray report of the lungs.

-* Classify COVID 19 based on x-ray images using Deep Learning.
+* Classify COVID 19 based on X-ray images using Deep Learning.

 * Build and train a Convolutional Neural Network (CNN).